gvergnaud/ts-pattern/docs/v4-to-v5-migration-guide.md

 ## `.returnType`

-In TS-Pattern v4, the only way to explicitly set the return type of your whole `match` expression was to use type the `<Input, Output>` type parameters on the `match` function:
+In TS-Pattern v4, the only way to explicitly set the return type of your `match` expression is to set the two `<Input, Output>` type parameters of `match`:

 ```ts
 // TS-Pattern v4